JiangyanYu/nf-core_nano-fanconi/README.md

 Reminder:
 1) Deepvariant model_type is set as WGS
 2) the current annotsv docker image does not contain annotationsDir, thus need to be installed first (https://github.com/lgmgeo/AnnotSV/blob/master/bin/INSTALL_annotations.sh).
 Then manually change the directory in the test.config file.

+Input files:
+samplesheet.csv
+id is used to merge samples from different flow cells sample shall be different from id, otherwise merge_bam_sample will through error